streamr-dev/core-api/README.md

 ### Testing

 - To run unit, integration, and end-to-end (functional) use `grails test-app`
-- To run front-end JavaScript tests use `npm test`
 - To run back-end unit tests only, use `grails test-app -unit`
 - To run back-end integration tests only, use `grails test-app -integration`
-- To run functional tests only, use `grails test-app -functional`

 These are also available as pre-shared run configurations if you use IntelliJ IDEA.

-### Front-end

-#### Building

-The UI is increasingly implemented with JavaScript libraries React and Redux and compiled with Webpack.
-The source files must first be transpiled and compiled into bundle file(s).
-This happens by running `npm run build` in the root directory.
-Normally, when running the Grails app the build command is run automatically, and needs not to be cared of.

-#### Running the dev server

-When developing the UI, it's much more handy to run the development server in the background.
-This happens with `npm run dev`.
-The dev server updates bundle files on-the-fly as changes are detected in source files.

-#### Extra

-Normally the bundles are always written into files, where Grails knows to take them from.
-However, if you want to use the files straight from the memory of the Webpack dev server (for increased building speed), is that possible with the following commands:
- 1) Run grails with `grails run-app -Dwebpack.bundle.location=http://localhost:9000` (9000 is the default port of the dev server)
- 2) Run Webpack dev server with `NO_FILES=true npm run dev` to prevent it from writing the files

 ### Back-end

 The back-end consists of two logical parts.
 The Engine is written mostly in Java and is responsible for executing arbitrary user-defined Canvases that process, analyze and act upon real-time event data.
-The Editor, on the other hand, is responsible for API(s), rendered web pages and other front-facing functionality.
+The Editor, on the other hand, is responsible for API(s).
 It is mostly written in Groovy and utilizes facilities provided by the Grails framework.

 When you run the Engine+Editor web app with `grails run-app` or `grails test run-app`, most changes to source code files are automatically hot reloaded into the running JVM process.